VidunderGunder/ml-ady-report/README.md

 Criteria for success is that the agent can detect, drive towards and stop directly in front of a target.

-Simulation training showed that the simplified input vector of relative position to target and agent orientation was enough for the agent to successfully drive to a randomly spawned trash object with a 100% success rate.
+Simulation training showed that a *simplified input vector of relative position to the target* together with *orientation of the agent* was enough for the agent to successfully drive to a randomly spawned trash object with a 100% success rate.

+This means a camera and gyroscope is sufficient for the current task.

 For real world tests, it is required that the simulated model is usable as a starting point for real world training and that the mental model performs similarly in simulation and reality (or is handled equally well by the agent in both cases).

-That remains to be seen.
+That remains to be tested.

 ## Budget (Phase 1-2)